What Is The Root Cause Of Depression And How Does It Affect Mental Health?

 Practicing healthy sleep hygiene habits can be critical to your mental and physical health.
 If you’re experiencing sleep problems, take the time to reach out to a professional for support.
 There are changes that you can make to potentially get your sleep schedule back on track.

 Mood changes are a possible side effect of some birth control.
 For some individuals, this can lead to a diagnosis of depression.
 Some decide to stop taking birth control due to emotional side effects.
-The risk of depression as a side effect of birth control can be minor but may be something to consider when choosing a birth control method.
+The risk of depression as a side effect of birth control can be minor but maybe something to consider when choosing a birth control method.

 Getty/PeopleImages

 Numerous studies have identified stress as one of the principal causes of depression.
 You might find that stress compounds over time and causes various symptoms, such as physical pain or lasting sadness.
+Some people with depression may also experience difficulty making decisions, which can affect several areas of life.

 Working with a therapist may help you develop coping mechanisms for stress, such as mindfulness and breathing exercises, and start recognizing depression triggers.
 It might also be possible to learn how to avoid these problems to prevent yourself from falling into a depressive state in the future.

-Can drugs and alcohol cause depression?
+5. Drugs and alcohol can cause symptoms of depression?

 Depression can be common among those experiencing an addiction to substances.
 Around one-third of people with depression also experience substance use disorder.
 Some individuals may turn to substance use to manage feelings of pre-existing depression.
 However, substance use can also intensify or trigger feelings like hopelessness, loneliness, anxiety, or sadness.